Topological equivariant coarse K-homology: The coarse homology theories HgCXG and HgCXGc

-Since $(C,\rho,\mu)$ is determined on points (Definition \ref{rgoigsgsgfgg}) we have a unitary isomorphism $C\cong \bigoplus_{h\in H} C(h)$, {and we let} $u_{h}\colon C(h)\to C$ denote an image of the projection $\mu(\{h\})$ (see \cite[Def.\ 2.13]{cank}).
 Associated to the multivalued map $s$ we construct the maps as in \eqref{3grgewwgregewg}.
 By assumption $q$ has finite fibres, and $\tilde s$ has finite, non-empty fibres.
 The group $G$ acts on $\tilde L$ in the canonical way such that $q$ and $\tilde s$ become equivariant.